CollaborativeRoboticsLab/omron_mobile_manipulator/README.md

 2. [Establish Remote connection to TM Robot](https://github.com/CollaborativeRoboticsLab/tmr_ros2?tab=readme-ov-file#-remote-connection-to-tm-robot)

+3. Once the robot starts up, it needs to have the listner node loaded (via TMFlow) and should be in the auto mode.
+On the arm it needs to flash blue and red, while on the pendent a blue light should appear near letter A.

+4. If it is in manual mode (arm blinking green and pendent has a yellow light near letter M), press `M/A` button few seconds until the yellow button near M letter starts blinking and quickly enter the password on the pendent using pendent `+` and `-` keys.

-3. Start TM Driver by uncommenting the following line under `command` on the docker compose.yaml file and then running `docker compose up`
+5. Start TM Driver by uncommenting the following line under `command` on the docker compose.yaml file and then running `docker compose up` replace the <robot_ip_address> with actual ip address.

 ```yaml
 command: